modal-inria/Kernalytics/doc/scala.md

 There are formal introductions available online, such as [Demystifying the Monad in Scala](https://medium.com/@sinisalouc/demystifying-the-monad-in-scala-cc716bb6f534)

-In this section the minimum requirerments to understand the Kernalytics code wil be described.
+In this section the minimum requirements to understand the Kernalytics code wil be described.

 The `Try[A]` class (A being a parameter class) has two children classes, Success and Failure.
 Success[A] is a wrapper around an A object, while Failure is a wrapper around a throwable object.
 The main idea is that every function during initialization returns a `Try[_]` of some sort.
 When an error occurs, it will become the general result.